mvram123/Pneumonia-Detection-DVC/README.md

 ## Pneumonia detection using VGG 16

-- Completed upto web app creation
+- Completed all the stages

-- Tommarrow update dvc.yaml, exception handling and testing, ci-cd.yaml
+- CI - CD.yaml file remaining